Statue of Hans Karl von Winterfeldt

 How long should I spend visiting?

-A visit of 30 minutes to an hour is generally sufficient to appreciate the statue and its surroundings.
+A visit typically takes about 30 minutes to an hour, allowing time to appreciate the statue and its surroundings.

 Is photography allowed?

-Yes, photography is permitted, and many visitors enjoy capturing the statue from various angles.
+Yes, photography is generally allowed, and many visitors enjoy capturing the statue’s details and the surrounding area.

 Are there guided tours?